 Middlebury Institute is a private school offering mainly graduate and professional training in a multilingual environment.
 Though the school enrolls a small student body of less than 1,000 pupils, there are 53 countries and 45 native languages represented.
 This diversity lends itself to a cross-cultural experience in every class.

-The Institute offers a Master of Arts in International Policy and Development.
-The program requires a total of 60 credits that most students complete over four semesters.
 The International Policy and Development (IPD) program is very similar to the Master of Public Administration program, sharing faculty and core curriculum.
 The IPD program offers five career-oriented specializations:

 - Intercultural Competence